Rokiis1/roadmap/levels_of_testing/overview.md

 - [System Integration Testing](#system-integration-testing)
 - [Acceptance Testing](#acceptance-testing)

-After learning what testing is, how the test process works, and how teams organize quality.
+After learning what testing is, how the test process works and how teams organize quality.

 **At what stages do we test software?**